OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 In this case we are interested into all methods containing "openURL", therefore our pattern will be `*[* *openURL*]`:

-- the first asterisk will match all instance `-` and class `+` methods
+- The first asterisk will match all instance `-` and class `+` methods.
-- the second matches all Objective-C classes
+- The second matches all Objective-C classes.
-- the third and forth allow to match any method containing the string `openURL`
+- The third and forth allow to match any method containing the string `openURL`.

 ```javascript